 American Express Membership Rewards and Chase Ultimate Rewards offer a variety of transfer partners, and there are many cards from Amex and Chase that allow you to earn points.
 Here’s how they compare.

-If you have all of your miles or points in a single proprietary currency (think American Airlines AAdvantage miles or Hilton Honors points), if that award chart changes, you could lose a big chunk of the value of your miles and points.
+If you have all of your miles or points in a single proprietary currency (think American Airlines AAdvantage miles or Hilton Honors points) and should that award chart change, you could lose a big chunk of the value of your miles and points.

 If one transfer partner’s awards devalue with a transferable currency, you still have the option to transfer instead to a more advantageous partner.

 In this article, we will look at both Amex and Chase rewards and then compare and contrast the two and decide which one is better.

 American Express Membership Rewards cards

 The proprietary currency of Chase-branded cards is called Chase Ultimate Rewards and can be earned as rewards on the following credit cards: